 People Visit Blocks — user behavior based upon visiting and browsing blocks (sites, hosts, or domains) may help understand how people go from one block to another block, and augment a block-level PageRank approach based solely upon links between those blocks.

 How the Passage of Time Can Affect PageRank — PageRank should be updated regularly because the links between pages on the Web change over time.
 Pages that might be considered core pages can also change in significance, or go out of fashion even though the links to and from those pages haven’t changed.
 Incorporating user data into PageRank means that recent events can be emphasized, and older events discounted.

 Choosing Pages to Crawl — PageRank can be used in determining whether to crawl and follow links associated with a page.
 The addition of user data in PageRank may make choosing easier.

 Beyond PageRank to Analysis of Text Associated with Links — anchor text can be “one of the most useful features used in ranking retrieved Web search results.”
 The importance of anchor text (and related text) can be associated with user behavior scores much like the importance of link weights can vary in User Sensitive PageRank.

-PageRank, in most of the different formulations that have been described in patent filings and papers, focuses upon links published upon the Web, and makes a number of assumptions about how people visit, browse, and use documents attached to those links.
+PageRank, in most of the different formulations that have been described in patent filings and papers, focuses upon links published upon the Web and makes many assumptions about how people visit, browse, and use documents attached to those links.

 User Sensitive PageRank attempts to replace some of those assumptions with actual user data about how people do travel to and use Web documents.

-Highly recommended: David Harry digs pretty deeply into this patent application too, in Yahoo, Page Rank and Teleportation Oh My! and offers a view of this document from a different perspective.
-David pulls out a number of fascinating aspects of the document that I didn’t, like “The Web Garbage Collection Utility,” and explores the user data aspects of the patent filing.
+Highly recommended: David Harry digs pretty deeply into this patent application too, in Yahoo, Page Rank, and Teleportation Oh My! and offers a view of this document from a different perspective.
+David pulls out many fascinating aspects of the document that I didn’t, like “The Web Garbage Collection Utility,” and explores the user data aspects of the patent filing.